-A few days ago, I wrote about using the best possible NTP settings or millisecond precision or better.
+A few days ago, I wrote about using the best possible NTP settings for millisecond precision or better.
 Those settings sometimes often give my SDR rigs a time precision of tens of microseconds.
-That is great for running amateur radio weak signal modes like WSPR, FT8, etc., but it may not be sufficient for machines with nanosecond timestamping requirements.
+That is great for running amateur radio weak signal modes like WSPR, FT8, etc., but it may not be sufficient for machines with nanosecond timekeeping requirements.

-NTP is also not the answer if precise frequency control and ultra steady clocks are needed.
+NTP is also not the answer if ultra precise frequency control or clock ticks are needed.
 For example, broadcasters and mobile phone stations typically use rubidium or cesium based atomic frequency standards in-house.
-Those things will accept time transfer from GNSS satellites, and then run on their own, locally generated 5 MHz or 10 MHz frequency references.
+Those things will accept time transfer from GNSS satellites, and then run based on their own, locally generated signals.
 With such precise timing, it is logical and normal to set up in-house stratum 1 NTP servers too, which can serve time to local machines which is good to a few tens of nanoseconds.

-Note: Once you have local access to stratum 1 NTP for your computers, consider upgrading your timekeeping softare on those machines from NTP to PTP, which stands for "Precision Time Protocol."
+Note: Once you have a local stratum 1 time source for your computers, consider upgrading your timekeeping softare on those machines from NTP to PTP, which stands for "Precision Time Protocol."
 It makes better time transfer computations, accounting more accurately for netwwork latency.

 The next step up in precision from getting the best possible time hacks from NTP is to drive your computer clocks and radio frequency references from steady crystal oscillators disciplined by GNSS timing signals.
 The bare crystal oscillators on your computer motherboard are not stable enough for this.
 They run fast or slow, drift with temperature, and start drifting away after each and every time hack.

-You can obtain an external clock, with a GNSS antenna, which can either reside in its own cabinet or within your computer on a PCIE card.
-These add-ons will use oven compensated crystal oscillators, housed in an isolated environment, which can be trimmed to the proper frequency and drift very little due to eternal influences.
+You can set up an external clock, with a GNSS antenna, which can either reside in its own cabinet or within your computer on a PCIE card.
+These add-ons will use oven compensated crystal oscillators (OCXOs), housed in an isolated environment, which can be trimmed to the proper frequency and drift very little due to eternal influences.
 With a time hack from GNSS, these can keep your system tracking time within a few nanoseconds, and with low jitter.
-That matter a lot or processing wideband radio spectrum, high definition audio and video, and when precise timestamps are needed.
+That matters a lot or processing wideband radio spectrum, high definition audio and video, and when precise timestamps are needed.
 This sort of lashup has a weakness, which may matter to some: loss of precision whenever GNSS is unavailable or degraded.
+OCXOs are quite a lot better than basic crystal oscillators, but they do drift away from proper time without active discipline based on GNSS.

 When you have a need for 100% availability for clocks which are dead steady and precisely on frequency, for any of a thousand reasons, you will indeed need to set up your own rubidium or cesium time and frequency standard and lock it to timing distributed from the GNSS constellations.
-Time hacks then don't need to update often, maybe days or weeks apart.
+With such precise time and frequency references available locally, your systems can continue for days, if not weeks, if GNSS signals are intermittently lost.
+How long you can actually go without a time hack depends on your usage case.

 With an in-house atomic reference, you can have signals as stable and steady in frequency and phase as you will ever need for amateur radio, high definition video, or high fidelity audio.
 Cesium references are the most accurate, but will cost thousands of dollars on the used and surplus markets.
 Rubidium standards are far better priced, with good surplus units available for one or two hundred bucks.